Harold and Mickey Smith Jewish Academy

 Discipline Policy

 Every student has the right to learn in a setting that is safe, kind, & responsible.
-Heilicher expects all students to maintain an appropriate level of self-control to make this possible.
-Chronic misbehavior causes breakdowns in respect, as well as a disruptive learning environment.
+Smith Jewish Academy expects all students to maintain an appropriate level of self-regulation to make this possible.
+Chronic misbehavior causes breakdowns in respect as well as a disruptive learning environment.
 When the school informs students or their families of misbehavior, immediate corrective action is expected.
-Severe student misconduct, particularly that endangers the physical or emotional safety of others, may result in immediate suspension or expulsion.
+Severe student misconduct, particularly that which endangers the physical or emotional safety of themselves, others, or the facility, may result in immediate suspension or expulsion at the discretion of the administration.
+Smith strives for students to achieve self-discipline & self-regulation without the constant threat of punishment.
+As with academics, this philosophy accepts that students may make mistakes from time to time as part of the learning process.
+The school expects a child to acknowledge wrongdoing, accept the consequences of the behavior, & work to remedy the harm done by their actions.

 Equity